 Lead organizations: University of Minnesota RTC

-Activity: AUCD developed online training modules educating LEND and UCEDD trainees as well as other medical students about health promotion for individuals with ID as part of their existing LEND curriculum.
+Activity: AUCD developed online training modules educating LEND and UCEDD trainees as well as other health professionals/students about health promotion for individuals with ID as part of their existing LEND curriculum.

 Module 1 - Understanding Health and Health Promotion for People with ID is a case-based curriculum focusing on the adult phase of the life and healthcare for individuals with ID.